Best AMU Campus Places to visit : A journey of the blend of Medieval and Modern Architecture

 This particular building was transformed from a military mess to Sir Syed House by Syed Mahmood, son of Sir Syed Ahmad Khan in 1876.
 However, it was in a ruined state and hence in the 1970s, it was restored to its earliest form and became an academy in Sir Syed’s memory.
 And its inauguration happened in 1974.
 The current director of this academy is Prof. Ali Mohammad Naqvi.

-Museum- The museum consists of three galleries where there is a description of Mohammad Anglo-Oriental college history, about Sir Syed Ahmad Khan, list of former Chancellors and Vice-Chancellors.
+1. Museum- The museum consists of three galleries with a description of Mohammad Anglo-Oriental College history, about Sir Syed Ahmad Khan, and a list of former Chancellors and Vice-Chancellors.

-Library- The library in this academy has manuscripts of Sir Syed Ahmad Khan and also of the Aligarh movement.
+2. Library- The library in this academy has manuscripts of Sir Syed Ahmad Khan and the Aligarh movement.
 It has various books in Hindi, English, and Urdu languages.

-Research- The academy manages a team of researchers who are engaged in research works and writing books on Sir Syed and Aligarh Movement, they conduct lectures and seminars on Sir Syed, carry out various projects concerning.
+3. Research- The academy manages a team of researchers engaged in research work and writing books on Sir Syed and the Aligarh Movement; they conduct lectures and seminars on Sir Syed and carry out various projects concerning Sir Syed.

-Archive- This part has old documents of MAO College, Scientific Society, and AMU.
+Archive: This part has old MAO College, Scientific Society, and AMU documents.

 Gulistan-e- Syed

-Gulistan-e-Syed is the University Park maintained by the Department of Land and Gardens.
-It won’t be a fact to be denied that nature provides peace and how mesmerizing its close proximity can be.
-This is a huge park with ravishing and diversified flowers and plants.
-Its clean environment makes it favorable for many people to visit and enjoy.
-It is very spacious and delightful to have picnic time, exercising and.
-It also organizes flower shows for two days annually.
+Gulistan-e-Syed is the university park maintained by the Department of Land and Gardens.
+It won’t be a fact to deny that nature provides peace and how mesmerizing its proximity can be.
+This is a vast park with ravishing and diversified flowers and plants.
+Its clean environment makes it favourable for many people to visit and enjoy.
+It is spacious and delightful to have picnic time, exercise, etc. It also organizes flower shows for two days annually.

 Kennedy Hall-